Juuzoe/Juuzoe/README.md

 <h2>Now</h2>

 <p>
 Right now I am building portfolio projects that combine automation with practical security ideas, with the goal of turning them into things I can reuse.
-I am looking for intern or placement roles in software engineering and security.
+I am looking for junior roles in software engineering and security.
 I usually work end to end, from UI and APIs down to data and deployment, and I spend a lot of time fixing edge cases so features behave consistently.
 </p>

 <hr/>